capistrano/sshkit/EXAMPLES.md

       execute! :git, :clone, "git@git.#{host.hostname}", target
     end

-## Connect to a host in the easiest possible way:
+## Connect to a host in the easiest possible way

     on 'example.com' do |host|
       execute :uptime